openhealthcare/opal/doc/docs/tutorial.md

         requirements.txt        # Requirements file ready for your project

-        data/                   # A dummy directory for fixtures
+        data/                   # A dummy directory for fixtures lookuplists/        # A dummy directory for reference data

         mynewapp/               # The actual python package for your application __init__.py
-            flow.py             # How patients move through your services models.py           # Data models for your application schema.py           # The list schemas for your application settings.py         # Helpfully tweaked Django settings
+            models.py           # Data models for your application settings.py         # Helpfully tweaked Django settings
             tests.py            # Dummy unittests
             urls.py             # Django Urlconf